 The Association of American Cancer Institutes (AACI) represents over 100 premier academic and freestanding cancer centers in the United States and Canada.
 AACI is accelerating progress against cancer by enhancing the impact of academic cancer centers and promoting cancer health equity.

-Acting as a network for research leaders, AACI's Clinical Research Initiative (CRI) examines and shares best practices that promote the efficient operation of clinical research facilities.
+Acting as a network for research leaders, Clinical Research Innovation (CRI) promotes the efficient operation of clinical research facilities at AACI cancer centers.

-The AACI Government Relations Forum facilitates an improved understanding of policy issues as they pertain to cancer prevention, treatment, and survivorship – for AACI members and for legislators.
+The AACI Government Relations Forum facilitates an improved understanding of policy issues as they pertain to cancer prevention, treatment, and survivorship.